eskay993/gamefiles/resident-evil/README.md

 10. Click the `...` button under `Unofficial MediaKite 1.01 patch zip file` and select the zip file you downloaded in step 3.

+10. Choose whether or not to enable high quality movies / FMVs.
+If you are unsure, choose yes.

-11. Click `Install` and let it do it's thing.
+12. Click `Install` and let it do it's thing.

-12. Done!
+13. Done!
 When you now launch the game you should get the REbirth settings window.

 For info on the Classic REbirth patch and the various settings, see [Classic REbirth](https://classicrebirth.com/index.php/downloads/resident-evil-classic-rebirth/).